chatox/networks-science-course/practicum/ps05_networks_from_text.md

 Run the ModuLand plug-in to create a clustering of this graph using the *weight* edge attribute.

-# 6. Create a co-mention network
+# 3. Create the undirected co-mention network

-The co-mention network connects two accounts if they are both mentioned in the same tweet.
+The **undirected co-mention network** connects two accounts if they are both mentioned in the same tweet.
 The weight of the edge is the number of tweets in which the accounts are co-mentioned.

 Create new code to generate the co-mention network by modifying the previous code (make a copy of those cells so you can keep your old code, too).
 First, you need a way of creating pairs of co-mentioned nodes while you read the input file; this is the relevant code snippet: